Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 **Kevin:** Does not agree!
 Every network has these 'getting started' widgets.
 We could make a difference by actually making it useful (e.g. Wordpress-style widgetbar).
 I know you don't agree with that though..

 ##Photoviewer
 **Kevin:** Have a huge photo viewer pop up when you click on a photo in the stream, with previous/next buttons, a comment section and likes.
 Also needs a link to the full size image.
 Diaspora should have a much better photo experience.
 It’s one of those things we can easily do better than Facebook.
+(DONE)

 **untitaker:** That what Kevin said; Lightbox with comments in sidebar - Something like http://bueltge.de/photos, but as a popup/layer and simplified.
 ##Photo albums